eProsima/Fast-DDS-docs/docs/fastdds/use_cases/dynamic_network_interfaces/dynamic_network_interfaces.rst

 .. important::

-   This feature is still under development and currently it is only officially supported for UDPv4 Transport without whitelisting.
+   This feature is still under development and only officially supported for UDPv4 Transport without whitelisting.